fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 # Outside method object id = 67
 # In method object id = 67
 ```
 Here, `number` and `value` reference the same object despite the object being immutable.
 We can also see that `value` was not copied.
-Thus, Ruby is not using pass by value.
+Thus, Ruby is not using pass by value (if this was the case, we would expect the `object_id` of `value` to be different).
 It appears to be using *pass by reference*.

 The key here is that __pass by reference isn’t limited to mutating methods or mutable objects__.
 A non-mutating method can use pass by reference as well, so pass by reference can be used with immutable objects.
 There may be a reference passed, but the reference isn’t a guarantee that the object can be modified.